buy a home

 Step 4: Decide What Type of Mortgage is Right for You

-Here’s where the expert Mortgage Consultants at Greater Nevada Mortgage come into play.
-As experienced professionals, we understand the nuances in the different types of mortgages that are available to homebuyers and we can walk you through this process in simple, easy-to-understand terms.
+Here’s where the knowledgeable Mortgage Consultants at Greater Nevada Mortgage come into play.
+As experienced professionals, we understand the nuances of the different types of mortgages available to homebuyers, and we can walk you through this process in simple, easy-to-understand terms.
 We can help you figure out whether an FHA loan is right for you or if you would be a better fit for a conventional loan.
 For those who have served in the armed forces, we can guide you through the steps to apply for an affordable VA loan

 Step 5: Get Pre-approved for a Mortgage